Brad Ito: CTO, RETINA

 - Can you correct past data?

-- Is your data available at the speed that you need it?
+- Is your data available at the speed at which you need it?

 - Can you use per-customer data and segments in other systems?